aquil418/snake_n_ladder/README.md

 # snake_n_ladder
-#just a classic snake n ladder game!
+Just a classic snake n ladder game made using python and pygame.
+features:
+  -multiplayer
+  -dice animation
+  -sound effects
+  -custom board with snakes and ladders

+NB:do not open or use test_dev (contains prototypes of the game)